 So the city’s long decline in population and prosperity has been a source of deep concern.
 But perhaps because of our on-the-ground involvement there, we see more clearly what positive possibilities the future can hold for what is still one of America’s most important cities.

-In counterpoint to the singular image of decay that some would paint, Michigan State will celebrate the undaunted spirit of this unique city in an exhibition opening September 8 at the MSU Museum and, next spring, in Detroit itself.
+In counterpoint to the singular image of decay that some would paint, Michigan State will celebrate the undaunted spirit of this unique city in an exhibition that opened last September at the MSU Museum and this past spring, in Detroit itself.
 Titled “Detroit Resurgent,” the series of photographic portraits and interviews documents many of the people who are remaking Detroit into an industrial, agricultural, and artistic community of vibrant renewal.

 MSU Detroit Center